 Automatic retries

 A step can fail for a number of reasons.
 One case is where an exception is raised in the code.
-Other cases might involve network issues, or an agent restarting while executing.
+Other cases might involve network issues, or a worker restarting while executing (causing the execution to be identified as 'abandoned').

 By default, Coflux takes a cautious at-most-once approach to execution, to avoid unintentionally executing a task that might have significant side-effects more than once.

-The simplest way to enable retries is to specify the maximum number of attempts the task should be retried:
+The simplest way to enable retries is to specify the maximum number of attempts the task (or workflow) should be retried:

 @cf.task(retries=2)